 The monthly team meetings follow a simple yet efficient format: they use their task list (which doubles as a timeline) to update each other and guide resources planning.
 The team approaches their education activities and on-the-ground habitat initiatives in a streamlined manner: the two are aligned to strengthen the company’s goals of ensuring that waterfowl production is maximized, the fishery is maintained, existing flora and fauna are preserved, the community is involved in conservation education and new ideas for increased biodiversity are developed.

 If I had to pick this team’s top two ingredients for success (the program is a former Corporate Habitat of the Year award winner), I would highlight their willingness to engage in partnerships and their interest in using technology to facilitate implementation of their program.

 The projects are made possible through partnerships with diverse groups, including the Montana Fish, Wildlife, and Parks Department (MFWP), U.S. Environmental Protection Agency, University of Montana, Clark Fork Watershed Education Program, Montana Audubon Society, and local schools.
 Different team members are tasked with initiating and maintaining the relationships; under this strategy, shared responsibilities allow each of them to collaborate with stakeholders and be connected with the community.
 On the technology side, the team uses Dropbox, the web-based file sharing program, to gather entries for their internal photography contest and as a central repository for monitoring logs and program information.
-The Wildlife Habitat Council’s Conservation Academy online training seminars ares also used for training.
+WHC Webinars, online training seminars, are also used for training.
 The team is also working toward setting a live video feed to observe and monitor their osprey nest.

 I encourage you to consult the program’s description on the Conservation Registry to learn more about this excellent program.